SonyResearch/ReRAW/README.md

-# ReRAW - ReRAW: RAW-from-RGB Image Reconstruction via Stratified Sampling for Efficient Object Detection on the Edge
+# ReRAW: RGB-to-RAW Image Reconstruction via Stratified Sampling for Efficient Object Detection on the Edge

+(27.02.2025) ReRAW was accepted at CVPR2025! 🚀

 This repository contains code to train ReRAW to convert RGB images into sensor specific RAW.